heminsatya/aurora/README.md

 - [Flask](https://pypi.org/project/Flask/)
 - [Click](https://pypi.org/project/click/) -- *Will be installed by flask*.
-- [WTForms](https://pypi.org/project/WTForms/) -- If you are using WTForms.
+- [WTForms](https://pypi.org/project/WTForms/) -- For WTForms & CSRF tokens.

 ## Database APIs:
 - [sqlite3](https://docs.python.org/3/library/sqlite3.html) -- If you are using SQLite Database. *Included in the standard python library*
-- [psycopg2](https://pypi.org/project/psycopg2/) -- If you are using PostgreSQL Database.
+- [psycopg2](https://pypi.org/project/psycopg2/) -- If you are using Postgres Database.
 - [mysql.connector](https://pypi.org/project/mysql-connector-python/) -- If you are using MySQL Database.